nickramen/todo-app/README.md

 - First we need to activate the virtual environment.
 For that, we are going to look for the following folder in our terminal and paste the activation command:

-  - Folder: /db
+  - Folder: `/db`
-  - Command: .\env\Scripts\activate
+  - Command: `.\env\Scripts\activate`

 - Then we need to create the database.
 There might be already a database created but I would recommend you to create it again using the script so you can have better visualizations:

-- Delete the existing database found in the folder /db/src/database
+- Delete the existing database found in the folder `/db/src/database`
-- Go back to /db/src and using the terminal you have previously activated run the script 'initial_data.py' with this command: python initial_data.py.
+- Go back to /db/src and using the terminal you have previously activated run the script `initial_data.py` with this command: `python initial_data.py`.
 (You need to have Python installed in you computer previously)
-- Finally, to run the app go to this folder: /app and run the script 'app.py' with this command: python app,py
+- Finally, to run the app go to this folder: `/app` and run the script `app.py` with this command: `python app.py`

 ### User credentials